 BLOCKBUSTER VIDEO OPENED its first stores in the 1980s, renting movies as both Beta and VHS cassette tapes.
 Standard procedure then was to remove the cassette from the original cardboard box and insert the tape into a black plastic box.
 Blockbuster then wrapped their own covers around the box: the company name was on the front, the movie title on the spine, and a brief synopsis of the movie on the back.
 When Blockbuster moved into my neighborhood, they effectively put out of business all the mom-and-pop video stores in the area.
-Consequently, I did all my business at Blockbuster—it was right across the… Continue Reading we are each of us a fading gigolo or fading gigolette
+Consequently, I did all my business at Blockbuster—it was… Continue Reading we are each of us a fading gigolo or fading gigolette

 ALIAS.
 A super-spy/CIA adventure series for ABC that ran five seasons (2001-2006) and was nominated for more than seventy awards—although not a single important nomination was made for the final season.
 ALIAS made Jennifer Garner a star, for which we should all be grateful.
 The first few seasons were loads of fun with good scripts, good characters, and good acting.
 Berni and I enjoyed these shows immensely.
 If you haven’t watched the series, stop reading.
 If you have watched the complete series, perhaps you understand.
 The fifth and final season has been painful to sit through.
 The events in the… Continue Reading phaw! on rambaldi and the unwatchable finale of “alias”